ashea29/lotr-trivia/README.md

 # Known Issues

-There were some issues in making the game look good on different screen sizes.
-For the most part, the app should look good on computers with an average-size monitor, as well as on most iPhone-size phones (though with some of the questions the text for the answer choices is a bit out of sorts).
-Eventually, I plan to rework some of the styling to try to fix this issue, and to add more responsiveness for various screen sizes.
+I am currently in the process of making the app responsive.
+For now, the app looks best on average-size monitors and laptop screens.

 # Credits